hplt-project/HPLT-MT-Models/v1.0/README.md

 To download the data, first make sure that [OpusCleaner](https://github.com/hplt-project/OpusCleaner) is installed (currently you need to install from source to use the download script), then install the Python requirements in `data/requirements.txt`.
-To download data from selected languages, use
+To download data from selected languages, run the following from the `data` directory:
 ```
 ./get_data.py -l LANG1 LANG2 ...
 ```